 Today I wanted to talk about zero waste parenting.
 It was around the time I was in my third trimester while pregnant with my daughter that I really started looking at ways to reduce the vast amounts of waste we produce in the process of raising a child.
 I was determined not to contribute to that and it was in my research that I became aware of zero waste living.

 I’m going to start with one of the easiest zero waste things I do as a parent.
 I make my own baby wipes using only 3 ingredients: coconut oil, tea tree essential oil and boiling water.
 Have you ever read the list of ingredients on a package of baby wipes?
 I suggest you check it out because most of those ingredients boil down to being formaldehyde and phthalates.
-I keep a packet of Water Wipes in our diaper bag for outings, but now I use one of these incredibly convenient 2- pocket (get it, one for clean wipes, one for dirty!)
+I used to keep a packet of Water Wipes in our diaper bag for outings, but now I use one of these incredibly convenient 2- pocket (get it, one for clean wipes, one for dirty!)
 Norwex waterproof wet wipe bags filled with 5 or 6 of their chemical-free reusable baby wipes.
 When at home, I make my baby wipes using Cheeky Wipes which are less expensive, but don’t have the embedded silver for avoidance of bacterial growth after use (like the Norwex ones do).
-You could use just cut up squares of terry cloth, muslin or flannelette if you are on a very tight budget or if you want to use organic textiles).
+You could use just cut up squares of terry cloth, muslin or flannelette if you are on a very tight budget or if you want to use organic textiles.
 Be sure to check out my video below which shows you how to make them in 10 seconds flat!